-PROPOSITION 11.
-Constant $\beta$ and CES h. (i) For any given distribution of $\mu$ , there exists $r^ \in (0, 1)$ such that, for $r \in (-1, r^)$ , the wage span w(1) - w(0) falls with any mean-preserving spread of $\mu$ ; (ii) as $r \to \infty$ , the effect of any mean-preserving spread of $\mu$ on w(1) - w(0) approaches zero from above.
+Proposition 11 Constant β and CES h. (i) For any given distribution of μ , there exists $r^ \in (0,1)$ such that for $r \in (-1,r^)$, the wage span w(1) - w(0) falls with any mean-preserving spread of μ ; (ii) as $r \to \infty$, the effect of any mean-preserving spread of μ on w(1) - w(0) approaches zero from above.

-Part ii of proposition 11 indicates that if the crowding effects are strong (substitution is limited), then the crowding of those near the top of the hierarchy, whose ability has risen from a mean-preserving spread, is alleviated entirely by a shift down the hierarchy.
+Proposition 11(ii) indicates that if the crowding effects are strong (substitution is limited), then the crowding of those near the top of the hierarchy, whose ability has risen from a mean-preserving spread, is alleviated entirely by a shift down the hierarchy.
 This reduces $\varphi(1)$ and widens w(1) - w(0).
-But if the crowding effects are weak (more substitution), then part i of proposition 11 indicates that the optimal response will also include reallocating workers from near the top to the very highest tasks, marginally raising the crowding of those top workers whose ability has not risen by much.
+But if the crowding effects are weak (more substitution), then Proposition 11(i) indicates the optimal response will also include reallocating workers from near the top to the very highest tasks, marginally raising the crowding of those top workers whose ability has not risen by much.
 This raises $\varphi(1)$ and reduces w(1) - w(0).